-IDS and IPS systems are two parts of your network infrastructure that can assist in the detection and prevention of intrusions by malicious actors into your network.
-They work the same in the sense that they both compare your network’s traffic and packets against a database of cyber threats, flagging offending packets as they go.
+IDS and IPS systems are two parts of network infrastructure that detect and prevent intrusions by hackers.
+Both systems compare network traffic and packets against a database of cyber threats.
+The systems then flag offending packets.

-IDS systems don’t actually change the packets in any way.
-They just scan the packets and check them against the databases of known threats.
+The primary difference between the two is that one monitors while the other controls.
+IDS systems don’t actually change the packets.
+They just scan the packets and check them against a database of known threats.
 IPS systems, however, prevent the delivery of the packet into the network.

-- Intrusion Detection Systems (IDS): IDS systems monitor and analyze network traffic for packets and other signs that hackers are trying to find their way in.
-If they are using a known threat or hacking method, the IDS system will flag the event as an intrusion.
-IDS systems are able to detect port scanners and malware, as well as violations of system security policies.
+- Intrusion Detection Systems (IDS): IDS systems monitor and analyze network traffic for packets and other signs of network invasion.
+The system then flags known threats and hacking methods.
+IDS systems detect port scanners, malware, and other violations of system security policies.

-- Intrusion Prevention Systems (IPS): IPS systems, on the other hand, are based in the same area of the network as a firewall would be, resting between the internal network and the outside internet.
-If the IDS system flags something as a threat, the IPS system will work to deny the malicious traffic.
-If the traffic represents anything that is known as a threat in the databases it compares to, the IPS will shut the threat out without delivering any malicious packets to the network.
+- Intrusion Prevention Systems (IPS): IPS systems reside in the same area as a firewall, between the internal network and the outside internet.
+If the IDS system flags something as a threat, the IPS system denies the malicious traffic.
+If the traffic represents a known threat in the databases, the IPS will shut the threat out and not deliver any malicious packets.

-Some manufacturers of IDS and IPS technologies have begun to merge the two into one solution, known as Unified Threat Management (UTM).
+Some manufacturers of IDS and IPS technologies merge the two into one solution.
+This solution is known as Unified Threat Management (UTM).

-How Do IDS/IPS Work, and Why Are They Important to Cybersecurity?
+How Do They Work, and Why Are They Important to Cybersecurity?

 IDS and IPS systems are important factors in any network.
 They work in tandem to keep bad actors out of your personal or corporate networks.

-IDS systems don’t actually do anything but look for suspicious network traffic and compare it against a database of known threats.
-If the profiles of some of these suspicious behaviors are similar to known threats on the database, the Intrusion Detection System will flag the traffic as such.
-IDS systems don’t do anything on their own, however, and require a human or another system application to look over the results of their scans before taking action.
+IDS systems only look for suspicious network traffic and compare it against a database of known threats.
+If suspicious behaviors are similar to known threats on the database, the Intrusion Detection System flags the traffic.
+IDS systems do not operate on their own.
+They require a human or application to monitor scan results and then take action.

-IPS systems, on the other hand, work proactively to make sure these threats stay out of the system.
+IPS systems work proactively to keep threats out of the system.
 The Intrusion Prevention System accepts and rejects network packets based on a specified rule set.
-The simplicity behind it is, if the packets are suspicious and go against that specified ruleset, the IPS will reject the packets and ensure that traffic doesn’t actually reach the network.
-IPS systems also require that the database is consistently updated with new threat profiles to stay up to date with new threats that could make their way to your network.
+The process is simple.
+If packets are suspicious and go against a specified ruleset, the IPS rejects them.
+This ensures the traffic doesn’t reach the network.
+IPS systems also require a database that is consistently updated with new threat profiles.

-While the two systems sound remarkably similar in name and how they work, they actually have a few differences.
-These differences separate the intrusion “detection” from the intrusion “prevention.”
+While the two systems seem similar in name and operation, they have a few differences.

 What Are the Differences Between IDS and IPS Systems?

-- IDS systems require human interaction to deal with threats.
-IDS systems scan networks for threats, but require human interaction to read through the results of the scans and determine a plan of action on how to deal with any threats identified.
-Dependent on the amount of traffic normally generated by the network, this could require a full time position for a security researcher to read through scans.
-IDS systems can make an excellent forensics tool for security researchers investigating a network after a security incident.
+- IDS systems require human interaction.
+IDS systems scan networks for threats, but require human interaction to read the scan results and determine a plan of action to resolve any identified threats.
+This work could require a full time position if the network generates a lot of traffic.
+IDS systems make an excellent forensics tool for security researchers investigating a network after a security incident.

-Network security is one of the most important things for any corporation to keep in mind these days.
-When a business has a duty to protect sensitive customer information such as names, addresses, and even credit card numbers, it is doubly important.
-Being able to stay a step ahead of malicious actors and their seemingly never ending Pandora’s Box of hacks is another way IDS and IPS systems help organizations and individuals protect their security every day.
+Network security is one of the most important things for corporations to keep in mind.
+When a business protects sensitive customer information like names, addresses, and credit card numbers, network security is even more important.
+Staying ahead of cyber criminals is another way IDS and IPS systems help organizations and individuals protect their security.

-Early detection and prevention is essential for system administrators and network managers all over the world.
-Being one step ahead of hackers is a big leg up in protecting your network, as it can be easier to prevent entry into your network than it is to clean up after the damage is done.
+Early detection and prevention is essential for system administrators and network managers.
+Staying ahead of hackers is critical when protecting your network.
+Preventing entry into your network is easier than cleaning up after the damage is done.

-IDS and IPS systems can be a huge help and can boost your cybersecurity intrusion detection and prevention strategy.
+IDS and IPS systems boost your cybersecurity strategy.

-- Hard coded security policy enforcement.
-IDS and IPS systems are fully configurable and allow for the systems to enforce security policies right down to the network level.
-If only one approved VPN is used by your company, for example, you will be able to block any other forms of VPN traffic.
+- Hard-coded security policy enforcement.
+IDS and IPS systems are configurable and allow the systems to enforce security policies at the network level.
+Even if only one approved VPN is used by your company, you can block any other forms of traffic.